Climate Change (Information Disclosure Based on TCFD Recommendations)

 Physical

-• Risk: There may be a reduction in yields due to abnormal weather (e.g., typhoons and droughts) in banana and pineapple plantations in the Philippines.
+• Risk: Reduction in harvest volumes due to extreme weather (floods, typhoons and droughts etc.) in banana and pineapple plantations in the Philippines.

 Business environment under the scenario